This post may contain affiliate links.

 Where to stay when visiting the Turda Salt Mine?

-Back to our Romania Travel Advice , Index and Blog Page for more things to do and places to see in Romania.
-We lived and travelled in Romania, on and off, for 2 years to make this reasource for you, we hope you make it to the Turda Salt Mine.
+Back to our Romania Travel Advice, Index, and Blog Page for more things to do and places to see in Romania.
+We lived and travelled in Romania, on and off, for 3 years to make this resource for you, we hope you make it to Turda and the Salt Mine – Salina Turda.